givigier/algorithm_puzzles/README.md

 # Algorithms

-This is an implementation of some algorithms lessons.
+This is an implementation of some algorithm lessons.